marsislav/mexclusive2/readme.txt

 == Frequently Asked Questions ==
 1) How to customize this theme? - Go to Wordpress->Appearance->Customize
-2) Is this theme use some non-free scripts? - Thsi theme uses only Free Font Awesome icons and Bootstrap
+2) Is this theme use some non-free scripts? - This theme uses only Free Font Awesome version and Bootstrap.
+The rest is build from scratch.